 - Upper Cape – Closest the mainland

-Outer Cape, MA – The best places to stay in Cape Cod for secludedness
+Outer Cape, MA – The best place to stay in Cape Cod for secludedness

 The Outer Cape is the northeastern part of Cape Cod.
 It’s the area that’s located furthest away from the mainland and the most secluded option for where to stay in Cape Cod.